Running Linux on a Chromebook

 to view pdf files, supposed to be light and fast.

-I did this to install add-apt-repository
+I did this to install add-apt-repository:

 sudo apt-get install software-properties-common